Ethical Decision Making

-These steps form the foundation of the ethical decision-making framework we developed to guide investment professionals as they resolve ethical dilemmas in the best interests of their clients.
+These steps form the foundation of the CFA Institute Ethical Decision-Making Framework we developed to guide investment professionals as they resolve ethical dilemmas in the best interests of their clients.

 Using case studies to illustrate real-world situations, we've designed the online ethics course, interactive webinars, and in-person workshops to help you apply this framework with confidence.